-From 6 April 2012, RIDDOR's over three day injury reporting requirement increased from over three days' to over seven days' incapacitation (not counting the day on which the accident happened).
+From 6 April 2012, subject to Parliamentary approval, RIDDOR's over three day injury reporting requirement will change.
+From then the trigger point will increase from over three days' to over seven days' incapacitation (not counting the day on which the accident happened).
 Incapacitation means that the worker is absent or is unable to do work that they would reasonably be expected to do as part of their normal work.

 HR will still keep a record of all over three day injuries - the incident reporting system (Corporate Governance) entry record supports this.
 The deadline by which the over seven day injury must be reported will increase to 15 days from the day of the accident.
-New guidance that explains the change is available to download from the HSE website on 16 January 2012 (copy with HR).
+New guidance that explains the change will be available to download from the HSE website on 16 January 2012 (copy with HR).